Editorial by Industrial Quick Search

 Plastic Pallet on a Forklift

-Chapter 2: Materials Used in Shipping Pallets
+Chapter 2: What Materials Are Used in Shipping Pallets?

 Wood Pallets